heptarch/heptarch.github.io/drafts/demon.md

 It is to consist of tubes laid with narrow-gauge rail, the air sucked out by spinning iron turbines, 20-foot wide and driven by the Hephaestian pistons of a Cornish engine.
-Mail capsules will be loaded up and shot through the near-empty tubes, propelled only by the inrushing atmosphere.
+Mail capsules are loaded and shot through the near-empty tubes, propelled only by the inrushing atmosphere.
 Construction commences in 1863 with a successful trial between Euston Square and the North West District Post Office, a third of a mile hence.